lcai18/FPSE-Project/Readme.md

 These changes are as follows:
 - An error message that pops up when a user types in an invalid building name.
 - More complex Dijkstra's algorithm test cases.
+- A button that shows the list of possible locations to input to our app

 <br />